jrcarreiro/pwnedless/README.md

 If this script is useful to you and if you want to contribute $ 1.00 or $ 5.00, send me an email with the subject "Donation": thedestiny.labs@gmail.com

+#CAUTION
+Does not run in a production environment without reading the code.
+There are settings that can affect directly your environment.
 # To Do
 - Create a menu
 - Adapter for RedHat 7